1999 Cabernet Sauvignon

 With this vintage of Cabernet, we produced two other Bordeaux grape varieties – Petit Verdot and Malbec intensify our wine’s color and add complexity to the midpalate.
 We made three barrels of each and after many blending trials decided to add both; the 1999 Cabernet is 1.5% Petit Verdot and 1.7% Malbec.
 Although they are difficult to discern, we believe their addition was successful because they added depth and richness to our wines.
 It was bottled in August 2001.

-At our Annual Vertical Tasting in January 2018, we tasted the 1999 and here are our notes: Briars, cassis, carpaccio, crushed mint, picholine olives, fresh coffee, dark chocolate.
-Rich complexities, sweet fruit middle, silky finish.
+At our Annual Vertical Tasting in January 2019, we tasted the 1999 and here are our notes: Nicely developed.
+Cigar box, cassis, carpaccio, violets, picholine olives, milk chocolate.
+Soft entry, rich complexities, silky finish.